 - SAT Reading score of 650 or higher

-Yes, Dual Enrollment students are eligible to participate in the Perimeter Honors College.
+Yes, Dual Enrollment students are eligible to participate in the Honors College at Perimeter.
 Students who have achieved at least one of the below standardized test scores or who have a high school GPA of at least a 3.5 are encouraged to take Honors classes.

 Standardized Test Scores: